 Davidson-Davie Community College opened in 1963 as the Davidson County Industrial Education Center.
 Like other industrial education centers chartered in the 1950s and consolidated under the Community College Act of 1963, this center was designed to equip adults with the skills needed to move from an agricultural to a manufacturing-based economy.
 When the William E. Sinclair Building opened on a 22-acre site in 1963, 125 students were enrolled in vocational and technical programs and 51 students in adult education and service programs.
 In 1965, the institution was chartered as Davidson County Community College (DCCC).
 The Associate in Arts and Associate in Science degrees were added to the existing Associate in Applied Science degree, diploma, and certificate offerings.

-The physical footprint of Davidson-Davie has seen tremendous growth over the years.
+The physical footprint of the College has seen tremendous growth over the years.
 The Uptown Lexington Education Center opened in 2004, the Thomasville Education Center in 2005, and the Davie Education Center in Bermuda Run in 2008.
-On the Davidson Campus, the Conference Center opened in 2009, the Transportation Technology Building in 2010, and the East Carolina University dental clinic in 2014; the new Sarah and Edward Smith Health Sciences Center opens in 2018.
+On the Davidson Campus, the Conference Center opened in 2009, the Transportation Technology Building in 2010, the East Carolina University dental clinic in 2014, and the Sarah and Edward Smith Health Sciences Center in 2018.
 On the Davie Campus, major expansion and renovation took place in 2008, and in 2012, an addition to the Gantt Building completed the Davie County Early College building project.
-Starting in 2015, through a partnership with Wake Forest Baptist Health and Davie County, Davidson-Davie began using the former Davie County Hospital for new programs in the health sciences, becoming one of the only community colleges to have access to real-life hospital space for daily classroom experiences.
+Through a partnership with Wake Forest Baptist Health and Davie County, the College for several years used the former Davie County Hospital